 Hugh is the Partner responsible for Nexia Edwards Marshall's Forensic Accounting division.

 Hugh is best known for his work as an independent accounting expert, particularly relating to economic loss and business valuation, with extensive experience in family law business valuation and investigation.

 Hugh is a long standing contributor to the Australian accounting profession through his involvement in the activities of Chartered Accountants Australia and New Zealand and CPA Australia, and the legal profession through the Law Society of South Australia, Family Law Committee.

 Hugh is a recognised specialist in the provision of business valuation services, particularly for the purpose of matrimonial settlements.
 Hugh specialises in the valuation of closely held enterprises, particularly, professional services enterprises, and minority interests.

 Hugh has been engaged in a significant number of litigation support assignments, primarily in connection with the assessment of damages and claims for economic loss arising from loss of a chance.
 Hugh’s evidence as an independent accounting expert has been accepted in the Federal Court of Australia, the Family Court of Australia, the Federal Circuit Court of Australia, the Supreme Courts of South Australia and Western Australia and the District Court of South Australia.

 Hugh holds a Bachelor of Arts in Accountancy from the University of South Australia and is a Fellow of Chartered Accountants Australia and New Zealand and CPA Australia.
 Hugh is an accredited Business Valuation Specialist and Forensic Accounting Specialist of Chartered Accountants Australia and New Zealand.
 Hugh is a member of the Australian Restructuring, Insolvency & Turnaround Association and is an ASIC Registered Company Auditor and Registered Liquidator.
-High is an Authorised Representative of Edwards Marshall Advisory Pty Ltd (AFS Representative Number 001241756).
+Hugh is an Authorised Representative of Edwards Marshall Advisory Pty Ltd (AFS Representative Number 001241756).

 Hugh is a consultant to the Family Law Committee of the Law Society of South Australia and a member of the National Business Valuation Committee of Chartered Accountants Australia and New Zealand.

 Hugh has received awards for service from Chartered Accountants Australia and New Zealand and CPA Australia.